VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 })
 ```

 Is important to note lsp-zero's automatic configuration works as a backup.
-It will only configure the "essential" options¹ if you forget to set them up yourself.
+It will only configure the essential options¹ if you forget to set them up yourself.

 ¹ The essential options are `sources`, `mapping` and `snippet`.